 Analogue tachograph recordings are made by a stylus cutting traces into a wax-coated chart.
 Three separate styluses mark recordings of speed, distance travelled and the driver's activity (known as the 'mode').
-The inner part is used by the driver to write details of his name, location of start of journey, end location, date and odometer readings.
+The inner part of the chart is used by the driver to write his name, the location of the start and end of the journey, the date and odometer readings.